luascfl/auto-deletenotifications-linkedin/README.md

 ## Contributing

 This project is based on code by Ian Anderson Gray ([https://iag.me/socialmedia/how-to-bulk-delete-your-linkedin-notifications/](https://iag.me/socialmedia/how-to-bulk-delete-your-linkedin-notifications/)).
-To contribute changes, please refer to his original project.
+All credits goes to his blog.

+Contributions are welcomed.

 ## License